 Caritas Ghana has implemented an education campaign as part of an advocacy plan to improve education.
 The Catholic Church is, after the government, the largest provider of educational services in the country.
 It has created and manages a whole network of educational institutions, from kindergarten to university.
 Caritas piloted a peer learning plan on best practices in education, published in a “Compendium of Educational Best Practices: A Peer Learning Experience for Educational Managers” (available at www.caritas-ghana.org).

 Caritas Ghana is very active in providing emergency relief to victims of conflicts, floods and other types of disasters.
 The National Catholic Secretariat, in partnership with the United Nations High Commissioner for Refugees (UNHCR), is providing relief to internally displaced persons (IDPs) in Ghana as a result of conflicts in neighboring countries.
 Relief is also provided to victims of natural disasters, through the distribution of vouchers to provide palliative solutions.

 Caritas Ghana uses participatory social research tools to collect data on education, health, governance, elections, among other issues.
 This research is conducted with local community structures such as youth and women’s groups, people with disabilities, traditional authorities and decentralized government services.
 Based on this research, the results of Caritas Ghana’s “Social Research” work are usually compiled into a monitoring report used for dialogue with the government.

-Some Caritas partnerships include: the Christian Council of Ghana, Office of the National Chief Imam, STAR-Ghana, UNHCR and members from the Caritas confederation.
+Caritas Ghana seeks support from both local and external partners to promote its institutional development, learning and partnership building.
+Partners include the Christian Council of Ghana, the Office of the National Chief Imam, STAR-Ghana, UNHCR and members of the Caritas Confederation.